themejuice/graft/berks-cookbooks/homebrew/README.md

       head: true
     ```

+  - To provide other options, specify both its name and options

+    ```
+    - name: formula-with-options
+      options: --with-option-1 --with-other-option
+    ```

 - `node['homebrew']['casks']` - An Array of casks that should be installed using brew cask by default, used only in the `homebrew::install_casks` recipe.
 - `node['homebrew']['taps']` - An Array of taps that should be installed using brew tap by default, used only in the `homebrew::install_taps` recipe.